 - Aids in Calcium Transportation

-There are 2 types of Vitamin K that occur naturally from plants and from bacteria.
+There are 2 types of Vitamin K that occur naturally from plants and bacteria.
 Plants synthesize phylloquinone (Vitamin K1) whereas bacteria synthesizes a wide range of Vitamin K referred to as menaquinone-n (MK-n or Vitamin K2).

-Interestingly, there is another form of Vitamin K that is not is made from bacteria but is instead produced by animals and humans.
+Interestingly, there is another form of Vitamin K that is not made from bacteria but is instead produced by animals and humans.
 This is known as MK-4.
-As with some “B” vitamins such as vitamin B11 and 14, this form of Vitamin K appears to be important, but science has yet to determine its function.
+As with some “B” vitamins, such as vitamin B11 and 14, this form of Vitamin K appears to be important, but science has yet to determine its function.